thorvg/thorvg/README.md

 <br />
 <br />
 ## Tools
-### ThorVG Viewer
+### ThorVG View
 ThorVG provides a resource verification tool for the ThorVG engine.
-The [ThorVG viewer](https://thorvg.github.io/thorvg.viewer/) enables instant rendering directly in the web browser using the ThorVG WebAssembly binary, allowing real-time editing of vector elements.
+The [ThorVG view](https://thorvg.github.io/thorvg.view/) enables instant rendering directly in the web browser using the ThorVG WebAssembly binary, allowing real-time editing of vector elements.
 It does not upload your resources to any external server and supports exporting to formats such as GIF, ensuring that designer copyrights remain protected.</br>

 <p align="center">
   <img width="700" height="auto" src="https://github.com/thorvg/thorvg/assets/3711518/edadcc5e-3bbf-489d-a9a1-9570079c7d55"/>
 </p>

 ### VS Code LiveView
-A [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=thorvg.thorvg-liveview) that integrates ThorVG Viewer for previewing Lottie animations and SVG files directly inside the editor.
+A [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=thorvg.thorvg-liveview) that integrates ThorVG View for previewing Lottie animations and SVG files directly inside the editor.
 </br>

 <p align="center">